ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-queries-lazily.dotnet.markdown

 * You can __define multiple lazy requests__, one after another, and no network activity will be triggered.
   However, as soon as you access the value of one of those lazy instances,
-  all pending lazy requests held up by the session will be sent to the server as a single unit.
+  ALL pending lazy requests held up by the session will be sent to the server as a single unit.
   This can help reduce the number of remote calls made to the server over the network.

 * Besides queries, other request types can be executed lazily within a session.